Georg Ots Tallinn Music College

 • People who work at music hobby schools and other instructors of instrumental studies who want to improve their performance and teaching methods

-Four projects supported by the European Union’s Erasmus + Program for Education, Training, Youth and Sport are taking place at the Georg Ots Tallinn Music College during the 2019/2020 academic year.
+Projects supported by the European Union’s Erasmus + Program for Education, Training, Youth and Sport are taking place at the Georg Ots Tallinn Music College during the 2021/2021 academic year.

 The project aims to develop the personal and professional skills of students of the rhythm music learning community and to raise awareness of the opportunities offered by the international labour market.